scala-steward/cls-sch-pipe/README.md

 Create `/lib` folder and place `ojdbcX.jar` there to make sure the oracle library is present.

-Once complete the application can be deployed to docker via  `sbt universal/packageBin` in which case you can find the zip file with the distribution in `/target/universal/cls-sch-pipe-VERSION.zip`.
+Once complete the application can be deployed as a binary via  `sbt universal/packageBin` in which case you can find the zip file with the distribution in `/target/universal/cls-sch-pipe-VERSION.zip`.
 Additionally if you would like to build with docker you can instead publish locally with `sbt docker:publishLocal`.